 Programme it offers a number of student and staff exchanges with universities and institutions of higher learning abroad.
 All of the Institute's courses are fully in line with Bologna Process guidelines.

 Founded in 1992 as the European Documentation and Research Centre (EDRC), the Institute was granted the status of a Jean Monnet Centre of Excellence in 2004.
 The Institute is engaged in various research and publication activities in European Integration Studies and is a member of the Trans-European Policy Studies Association

 network (Linking Interdisciplinary Integration Studies by Broadening the European Network)

 (European Parties Elections and Referendums Network)

 (the European Association of Development Research and Training Institutes), PADEMIA

 (the Erasmus Academic Network on Parliamentary Democracy in Europe), and the two Euro-Mediterranean networks, EuroMeSCo

-(the Euro-Mediterranean Study Commission)and FEMISE
+(the Euro-Mediterranean Study Commission), FEMISE

-.
+(ECPR).
 The Institute is also a member of the Council for European Studies

 (hosted at Columbia University).
 The research interests of its staff include comparative politics and history of the European Union (EU); EU institutions; EU external relations and enlargement; small states in the EU; Malta in the EU; Euro-Mediterranean Relations; Stability and Growth Pact; Economic Governance of the Euro Area; Europe 2020; EU development policies and climate change.